UoT-Bootcamp/Mission-to-Mars/README.md

 We use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-The process that is involved are:
+The process that are involved are:

 * We convert the Jupyter notebook into a Python script called scrape_mars.py with a function called 'scrape' that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.
 * Next, we create a route called '/scrape' that will import the 'scrape_mars.py' script and call the scrape function.
 Then we store the return value in Mongo as a Python dictionary.